 If you don’t mind paying for streaming content and live in a place where you can get Amazon Prime or Netflix, there are a few things about those services that might make them superior for some people.

-Let’s start with the basics: Amazon Prime is $80 per year and includes free two-day shipping on most Amazon purchases.
-It also includes access to the Kindle Lending Library, where you can borrow one book per month for free.
+Let’s start with the basics: Amazon Prime is $80 annually and includes free two-day shipping on most Amazon purchases.
+It also provides access to the Kindle Lending Library, where you can borrow one book monthly for free.

-Netflix costs about $10 per month for streaming video, with no additional fees or add-ons required; if you want DVDs by mail, it’s an additional $4 per month.
+For streaming video, Netflix costs about $10 per month, with no additional fees or add-ons required; if you want DVDs by mail, it’s an other $4 per month.

 Amazon Prime does not have live TV.
-Although there are some services that stream live TV on Amazon devices, they are not supported by Amazon Prime at this time.
+Although some services stream live TV on Amazon devices, Amazon Prime does not support them now.

-However, Prime Video does offer a number of popular TV shows and movies that can be streamed at any time.
+However, Prime Video offers several popular TV shows and movies that can be streamed anytime.

 Since you’re paying for Prime’s free 2-day shipping and other perks with an annual membership, you may wonder why Prime Video isn’t included in the original membership fee.

-It’s because Amazon wants to make money from selling things to you not from providing a service.
+Amazon wants to profit from selling things to you, not providing a service.

-In fact, it’s been reported (by Business Insider) that the main reason Amazon launched Prime Instant Video was to drive more sales of physical products through its website.
+It’s been reported (by Business Insider) that Amazon launched Prime Instant Video mainly to drive more physical product sales through its website.

-In fact, Amazon didn’t even sell Prime as a video service until 2011, 8 years after it was founded.
-If you want to watch Prime Video on your TV, you’ll need to buy a Fire Stick or another Amazon device.
+Amazon didn’t even sell Prime as a video service until 2011, 8 years after it was founded.
+If you want to watch Prime Video on your TV, buy a Fire Stick or another Amazon device.
 It’s not available on Apple TV or Roku.

-You can get local channels on Amazon Prime, but you have to be subscribed to a separate service for that.
+You can get local channels on Amazon Prime but you must be subscribed to a separate service.

 Sling TV is one of the most popular services you can use to do this, and it’s a good bet that many local channels will be available on their “Sling Blue” package.

-You’ll have access to more than 40 channels for $25 a month, so it’s not a bad deal if you’re looking for something other than streaming services like Netflix and Hulu.
+You’ll have access to over 40 channels for $25 a month, so it’s not a bad deal if you’re looking for something other than streaming services like Netflix and Hulu.

 You can also get local channels on Amazon Prime as part of their “Ultra” package.
-This is a premium subscription that includes everything from the standard Prime membership, including free 2-day shipping and access to Amazon’s video library.
+This premium subscription includes everything from the standard Prime membership, including free 2-day shipping and access to Amazon’s video library.

-You’ll have to pay $100 per year for this one, but there are some benefits that make it worth the cost.
+You’ll have to pay $100 annually for this one, but some benefits make it worth the cost.

-Netflix doesn’t offer live TV at all, but they do have plenty of great options for streaming content on your own schedule.
-You can get tons of great movies and TV shows as long as you’re willing to wait a few days, weeks, or months after their original air date.
+Netflix doesn’t offer live TV, but they have plenty of great options for streaming content on your schedule.
+You can get many great movies and TV shows if you wait a few days, weeks, or months after their original air date.

 Sling TV is a subscription-based service that provides access to channels like AMC, ESPN, Food Network, and more for $20 a month.
 Philo is another similar streaming service that costs $16 per month.

-Both services include plenty of channels you’d find on any basic cable package and even some premium channels like Starz and Showtime in some areas for an additional price.
+Both services include plenty of channels on any basic cable package and even some premium channels like Starz and Showtime in some areas for an additional price.

 FUBO is better.
-Not because it’s cheaper, but because of its streaming quality.
-With YouTube TV, there are many shows that just won’t load or stall out every few minutes.
+Not because it’s cheaper but because of its streaming quality.
+With YouTube TV, many shows won’t load or stall out every few minutes.

-You will have buffering or stalling problems with YouTube TV in many cases, even if your internet speed is fast enough to handle it.
+You often have to buffer or stalling problems with YouTube TV, even if your internet speed is fast enough to handle it.

-And this is something I can’t forgive it’s not like YouTube TV doesn’t know what it’s doing and how to do it.
-They simply don’t care enough to do their job if you’re already paying them.
+And this is something I can’t forgive; it’s not like YouTube TV doesn’t know what it’s doing and how to do it.
+They don’t care enough to do their job if you already pay them.

 Sling is the best live TV streaming service for a good price.
-In addition to its channel selection, Sling also has a strong DVR and an app that isn’t terrible to use.
+In addition to its channel selection, Sling has a strong DVR and an app that isn’t terrible.

-Its most expensive package costs $40 per month and includes over 40 channels, which means you can get nearly everything you’d want for less than $50 per month total.
+Its most expensive package costs $40 per month and includes over 40 channels, so you can get nearly everything you’d want for less than $50 per month.

 That’s not bad when you consider some other services charge more than twice as much for similar packages.

-Sling doesn’t have every channel out there it lacks CBS All Access and Showtime Anytime, both of which are great options if they’re available in your area—but it does have plenty of big names like ESPN, Disney Channel, and ABC Family.
+Sling doesn’t have every channel out there.
+It lacks CBS All Access and Showtime Anytime, both of which are great options if available in your area—but it has plenty of big names like ESPN, Disney Channel, and ABC Family.

 It’s hard to watch live TV when you have cable.
-It costs a lot and the channels are limited unless you want to pay for more packages.
-Satellite is even worse—there are fewer channels and the quality isn’t that great either.
+It costs a lot, and the channels are limited unless you want to pay for more packages.
+The satellite is even worse—fewer channels, and the quality isn’t great.

-Thankfully, there are several options available when it comes to streaming services that offer lots of channels at an affordable price point.
+Thankfully, several options are available for streaming services that offer many channels at an affordable price point.
 We’ve rounded up our top picks below so you can find one that works well with your family’s needs.